tiepdotme/serenade-wind/_posts/2020-02-16-eye-of-the-storm.md

 In part, a clean whiteboard can now be used as a blank space to develop more specific plans for the near future.
 It seems fitting that - as we are presumably in the eye of a storm, so to speak - we have an opportunity to regroup and come up with more detail around tactics, timing and execution of our plans.

-Forever the saver and archivist (a trait I inherited from my mom), I did transfer the information to a [Bullet Journal].
+Forever the saver and archivist (a trait I inherited from my mom), I did transfer the information to a [Bullet Journal](https://bulletjournal.com/).
 Until a couple days ago, I hadn’t known anything about the BuJo phenomenon.
 It started back in 2018 with the tagline,

 >Track the Past, Order the Present, Design the Future.

 # Featured Video

-Last year, I discovered the [Pick Up Limes] youtube channel via pinterest when a video on [DIY long layers cut](https://www.youtube.com/watch?v=xNzZqVUl28E "DIY Long layers cut") was posted.
+Last year, I discovered the [Pick Up Limes](https://www.pickuplimes.com/)  youtube channel via pinterest when a video on [DIY long layers cut](https://www.youtube.com/watch?v=xNzZqVUl28E "DIY Long layers cut") was posted.
 I love Sadia's videos and once again, I found something useful in how she set up her own bullet journal.

-insert vid
+{% include responsive-embed url="https://www.youtube.com/embed/xNzZqVUl28E" ratio="16:9" %}

 Given that I’ll be leaving my corporate life behind in a couple weeks, I thought it made a lot of sense to start thinking about how I want to organize my time.
 [Pick Up Limes](https://www.youtube.com/watch?v=xNzZqVUl28E "Pick Up Limes") was my first glimpse into this type of journaling, and I must say that what I saw piqued my interest.